Samk13/Python-fast-api/readme.md

 ---

-If you get errors with pip:
+If you get errors with pip not found:
+solution:

 ```bash
 python -m ensurepip